M5ez/M5ez/README.md

 **middle** | `ML_DATUM` | `MC_DATUM` | `MR_DATUM`
 **right** | `BL_DATUM` | `BC_DATUM` | `BR_DATUM`

 and the margins specify how far away from the edges of the canvas the caption is printed.
+The default is for no caption to be printed, you must specify all these options if you want captions.

 **`int16_t runOnce()`**